InkDAO/gitbook/protocol-overview/overview.md

 **3. Storage Architecture**: Content lives on IPFS (distributed, permanent) while ownership records live on Ethereum blockchain (immutable, transparent).
 This hybrid approach provides permanence without centralization.

 **4. Economic Model**: Creators set any price from free to premium.
-95% goes to creators, 5% covers platform infrastructure (servers, IPFS hosting, deployment costs).
+100% goes to creators—no intermediaries.
 Payments are instant and direct to creator wallets.

 ## Who It's For